Divorce in the OC

 Getting Divorced as a Senior Citizen

 Getting divorced later in life involves certain unique implications.
 If you are among the growing number of people wishing to pursue a divorce as you approach retirement (or after reaching retirement age), it will be important for you to carefully consider these implications as you work through the divorce process.
 Spousal support and the division of retirement assets are often of particular concern in these “grey divorces,” and spouses who have accumulated substantial wealth during their lives can face particular burdens about determining how to divide their marital estate.

 Getting Divorced as a Same-Sex Spouse

 In California, getting divorced as a same-sex spouse generally involves the same legal issues and procedures as ending an opposite-sex marriage.
 However, same-sex spouses can still face some unique challenges during the process, particularly in the area of child custody.
 For same-sex spouses whose relationship predates their marriage by a significant amount of time, this can have an impact on the property-related and financial aspects of their divorce as well.

-Getting Divorced as an Entrepreneur or Business Owner
+Getting Divorced as an Executive, Entrepreneur or Business Owner

 Getting Divorced as a Licensed Professional